nittin-cz/xperience-by-kentico-aira-unified/docs/Upgrades.md

    ```

 3. Clean up any remaining files:
-   - Remove the Aira Unified configuration from `appsettings.json`
+   - Remove the Aira Unified configuration from `appsettings.json`.
-   - Remove any custom routes or middleware from `Program.cs`
+   - Remove any custom routes or middleware from `Program.cs`.
-   - Delete any custom assets from the `wwwroot` directory
+   - Delete any custom assets from the `wwwroot` directory.

 ## Troubleshooting

 If you encounter issues during the upgrade:

 1. **Check the Logs**
-   - Review the application logs for any errors
+   - Review the application logs for any errors.
-   - Check the database logs for SQL errors
+   - Check the database logs for SQL errors.

 2. **Verify Permissions**
-   - Ensure the application has proper database permissions
+   - Ensure the application has proper database permissions.
-   - Check that all required roles are assigned
+   - Check that all required roles are assigned.

 3. **Rollback Plan**
-   - If the upgrade fails, restore from your backup
+   - If the upgrade fails, restore from your backup.
-   - Reinstall the previous version of the package
+   - Reinstall the previous version of the package.
-   - Contact support if issues persist
+   - Contact support if issues persist.